derrybirkett/slidify/README.md

       slideSelector:".slide"
     });

-It's possible it doesn't work well - it's version 0.1.
-So if you feel kind or angry maybe ping me on twitter @derrybirkett to vent.
+It's possible it doesn't work well - it's a pre-release Beta: So if you feel kind or angry maybe ping me on twitter @derrybirkett to vent.